CaptainDario/Automated-Cat-Laser-Pointer-toy/README.md

 * add fallback hotspot for controlling the toy outside
 * add model for the base case
 * toggle laser pointer via webserver
-* show the current bounds
+* show the current bounds (move the motors along the bounds)
 * save the current bounds (in case of power outage etc.)
 * [maybe] adding a timed mode where the duration until it automatically shutsdown can be set
 * [maybe] adding the ability to schedule the activation (than timed mode would be neccessary too)